surniaulula/wpsso/readme.txt

 	* None.
 * **Improvements**
 	* Added compatibility declaration for WooCommerce HPOS.
-	* Updated the list of ignored tracking and advertising URL query args.
+	* Updated the list of ignored tracking and advertising URL query args for caching.
 	* Updated conflict notices for Yoast SEO v20.0.
 	* Updated the minimum WordPress version from v5.2 to v5.4.
 	* Removed the "Your Rating Is Important" metabox under the SSO &gt; Dashboard settings page.